Denis Ivanov (filmmaker): Career

 In 2016, he initiated the organization of annual days of Ukrainian cinema UKRAINE ON FILM in the cultural center BOZAR in Brussels, Belgium.

-The film "Black Level" by Valentin Vasianovich (2017), in which Ivanov participated as an associate producer, received the FIPRESCI prize for the best Ukrainian feature film at the Odessa Film Festival 2017 and became the Ukrainian candidate for the Oscar in the Best Foreign Language film category.
+The film "Black Level" by Valentin Vasianovich (2017), in which Ivanov participated as an associate producer, received the FIPRESCI prize for the best Ukrainian feature film at the Odesa Film Festival 2017 and became the Ukrainian candidate for the Oscar in the Best Foreign Language film category.

 In 2017 Denis Ivanov founded annual "Kyiv Critics Week" film festival.
 Well-known Ukrainian film critics were invited as the curators of the film program: Daria Badior, culture editor, LB.ua; film critic Nadezhda Zavarova; the author of the publications "Ukrainian Truth" and "Ukrinform" Alexander Gusev and the director, the founder of the portal Cineticle Stanislav Bityutsky.